dbactual/thomaspaine-www/content/aboutpaine/sherman-copy-di.md

 This newly discovered, partial manuscript draft appears to have been made for Benjamin Franklin, then passed onto Roger Sherman, fellow member of the Committee of Five.
 This leaves only Robert R.
-Livingston's copy, if a separate copy was made for his review, to follow the trail of communications of the Committee of Five.
+Livingston's copy, if a separate copy was made for his review, to follow the trail of communication of the Committee of Five.

 As the Declaration Resources Project at Harvard rightfully acknowledged through its monumental Declaration Database, it was essential to distinguish these three drafts, and the partial Jefferson draft at the LOC, as